scottdil/Microservice-A/README.md

     The generated Swift code for cleint with: "protoc -I. --swift_out=. --grpc-swift_out=. foodlist.proto" That should generate foodlist_pb2_grpc.py, foodlist_pb2.py and Foodlist.pb.swift, Foodlist.grpc.swift

+    A. Sending a request:
     To send a request to the microservice with gRPC you will need to create a channel to the server and a stub.
     To set up the stub you will need to use the FoodListService, which is the defined service in the .proto file.
     The request will need to be made on FoodListRequest(recipeList, foodList).
 The request will need to contain recipeList and foodList within the request and must be lists of strings.
+In python the request looks as follows: request = foodlist_pb2.FoodListRequest(recipeList=recipe, foodList=kitchen).
-See the gRPC user guide On how to create a channel and stub in Swift.
+    See the gRPC user guide on how to create a channel, stub, and request in Swift.
     I have no experience with swift.
 The foodlist.proto file defines the protocol buffers for requests and responses.

+    B. Reciving a response:
+    The microservice will receive the request, process the data, generate a purchaseList and will automatically send the response to the client.
+To get the response in python is as follows: response = stub.GetPurchaseList(request).
+To access the date in the response use response.purchaseList To get a response in Swift see the gRPC user guides.
+I believe the process is very similar, but syntax is slightly different.

 UML diagram:
 ![alt text](image-2.png)